top of page

 Looking Ahead

-Mentor Scotland continues to grow carefully in response to community need.
-We are working alongside local groups, charities and services to strengthen access to peer support and suicide prevention training.
+We are working alongside local groups, charities and services to strengthen access to peer support, community connection and suicide prevention training.

 Join Us